oleg-astakhov/microservices-demo/README.md

 ## Focus Point

-I'm primarily a backend software engineer, so frontend is there only for demo purposes.
-I use JQuery and AJAX calls, and they are not the point of interest, but they get the work done.

 The focus is on building a [Reactive System](https://www.reactivemanifesto.org/).
 For some of its constituent components, I am employing reactive programming model as well.
 In the best-case scenario—all of them.

+**Frontend**

+I'm primarily a backend software engineer, so frontend is there only for demo purposes.
+I use JQuery and AJAX calls, and they are not the point of interest, but they get the work done.

+**Security (Authentication)**

+Security isn't the primary focus of this system either, but it's definitely implied (e.g., `Spring Security`, `JSON Web Tokens`, etc.).

+However, depending on the architecture, not all services need to be secured in a traditional manner.
+For instance, once a request is within a private subnet, it can travel over HTTP instead of HTTPS, which can also boost performance.

+By using `JWT`, we can avoid duplicating authentication logic across each microservice, and concentrate on core business logic.
+The only requirement is to validate the JWT in each service.
+Of course, like everything, JWT comes with its own trade-offs, like token invalidation...

 ## Architecture